SelinaFischer/climate_tipping_points/README.md

 Each visual was chosen not just for analytical clarity but to support communication, exploration, and evidence-based decision-making aligned with stakeholder needs.

-## Analysis techniques used
-* List the data analysis methods used and explain limitations or alternative approaches.
-* How did you structure the data analysis techniques.
-Justify your response.
-* Did the data limit you, and did you use an alternative approach to meet these challenges?
-* How did you use generative AI tools to help with ideation, design thinking and code optimisation?

 ## Analysis Techniques Used

 This project combined descriptive statistics, hypothesis-driven regression, and visual analytics to validate the relationships between energy transition indicators and CO₂ emissions.
 The techniques were chosen to balance statistical rigour with interpretability for both technical and non-technical audiences.